EUMETNET/meteogate-documentation/README.md

    This allows review before the changes are published.

 6. **Once merged into `main`, the site is built and deployed** to the `gh-pages` branch.
+   The site is automatically built and deployed using a GitHub Actions workflow.
+   The MkDocs tool is used to generate static HTML pages from the Markdown files, and GitHub Pages hosts the final published site.
+   No manual building or deployment is required — changes are automatically published once merged.

 The live site is available at:
 🔗 https://eumetnet.github.io/meteogate-documentation/